State Frequency Estimation for Anomaly Detection: Experiment Setup

 We select the following from the compiled list of methods to compare against SEQUENT: Isolation Forest, FastABOD, Markov Chain, (probabilistic) state machines, and GEE.
 As for the implementation of the selected methods, we use Isolation Forest from the scikit-learn library~\cite{if_sklearn}, FastABOD from the PyOD library~\cite{pyod_library}, Flexfringe to learn a Markov Chain and (probabilistic) state machine, and the implementation of GEE written by Wong Mun Hou~\cite{GEE_wongmunhou}.
 For each method, except for the Markov Chain, we use the same parameters reported by their authors to train a model on the corresponding dataset.
 In cases where no parameter information is provided, we make our best effort to train a model by following the reported training steps.
 We chose to learn a Markov Chain using FlexFringe as we employ a distinct set of features, and learning a Markov Chain follows a standard procedure.

-\textbf{\textit{Additional Methods.}} We included additional methods beyond the aforementioned ones to compare against SEQUENT.
-One of these methods is the straightforward Boxplot Method presented by Arp et al. ~\cite{Arp_2022_Dos}, as it employs the frequency of data to detect anomalies.
+\textbf{\textit{Additional Methods.}} We included additional methods beyond those previously mentioned to compare against SEQUENT.
+One of these methods is the straightforward Boxplot Method presented by Arp et al. ~\cite{Arp_2022_Dos}, which employs the frequency of data to detect anomalies.
+Furthermore, it enables us to determine whether a simple method is already sufficient to detect anomalies in our constructed test sets or if a more complex approach is required.
 For our experiment, we wrote our implementation of the Boxplot Method following the description provided by the authors.
 Zoppi et al. also used Histogram-Based Outlier Detection (HBOD) to detect network anomalies.
 Although not applied to any of the selected datasets, it utilizes the frequency of bins to detect anomalies.
-This serves as a nice alternative baseline in our comparison.
+This serves as a suitable alternative baseline in our comparison.
 We use PyOD's implementation of HBOD.
 Finally, we included Kitsune as it is a state-of-the-art unsupervised ADS.
 We use the implementation provided by the authors~\cite{Kitsune_repo}.
 As it was designed to run at the packet level, we have to make minimal changes for it to work at the flow level.
 We recognize that this might negatively impact its performance, but we believe that it is beneficial to have this as a baseline for assessing SEQUENT's usefulness.